When Shelina and Tasnim met in 2012, Shelina had recently got married and Tasnim was at the tail end of her divorce.

 I am Irish by birth but I have called the beautiful city of Manchester my home since 2007.
 In Ireland, I grew up with a large, mental but loyal extended family, where I play the supportive big-sister role.
 I went to University in Bristol and was fortunate to form some of my most beautiful friendships.
 I love listening to and sharing great stories, particularly those that empower women.

-I am a successful partner in a leading city law firm in Manchester, specialising in estate planning, where I am exposed daily to the nitty gritty of human behaviours.
+I am a successful lawyer in a leading city law firm in Manchester, specialising in estate planning, where I am exposed daily to the nitty gritty of human behaviours.
 I absolutely love my job and I have always been devoted to my career.
-This devotion is what propelled me to become a fixed share equity partner at 36.
-That same year, behind the scenes, my husband and I were undergoing our first round of IVF treatment and I was given a 13% chance of having a baby.
+This devotion is what propelled me to become a Partner at 32.
+Shortly thereafter, behind the scenes, my husband and I were undergoing our first round of IVF treatment and I was given a 13% chance of having a baby.
 When my pregnancy was confirmed, it was one of the biggest shocks to my system!
 I was determined that my ‘new-way-of-being’ was not going to affect my work in any way but deep down I was petrified.

 I am blessed with a husband with the patience of a saint, a loyal friendship base and my chaotic extended family.
 Becoming a mother for the first time, at this stage of my career and nearing 40, raised more questions than it did answers.
 I started quizzing all of the working mothers that I met and found their stories relatable and empowering.
 I searched for similar stories online but I found that the content was often tinged with an Instagram filter, blurring out the messier aspects of working motherhood.
 One day I was discussing this vacuum with my co-founder Shelina, and we decided to create a new platform to fill this void ourselves.
 That’s how workingmamas.com came to life.